gbv/paia/paia.md

 This non-normative section contains additional examples and a mapping to RDF to illustrate the semantics of PAIA concepts and methods.

-## Transitions of document states
+## Transitions of service states

-Six document status [data type](#data-types) values are possible.
+Six service status [data type](#data-types) values are possible.
 One document can have different status for different patrons and for different times.
-The following table illustrates reasonable transitions of document status with time for a fixed patron.
+The following table illustrates reasonable transitions of service status with time for a fixed patron.
 For instance some document held by another patron is first requested (0 → 1) with PAIA method [request](#request), made available after return (1 → 4), picked up (4 → 3), renewed after some time with PAIA method